 Wednesday (1 hour options)

-How to run a effective lunchtime event Good lunchtime events can get hundreds of people engaging with the good news of Jesus.
+From first conversation to coming to faith.
+How to do good follow–up.
+(Peter Grier, CUI Team Leader) Good events can get hundreds of people engaging with the good news of Jesus.
 But what are the key things that even small CUs can do to make this happen?
 Our staff have learnt the hard way, running hundreds of these, and helping CUs on various campuses figure it out.
+And once you’ve had friends or students interested in an event, what next?
+Sometimes follow–up is our weakness in CUs, which leaves us seeing so little fruit.

-How to run missional smallgroups Where CU smallgroups have gone missional across Europe, dozens of people have come to faith.
+How to run missional smallgroups (Chris McBurney, CUI Team Leader) Where CU smallgroups have gone missional across Europe, dozens of people have come to faith.
 But what does that look like?
 Why does it work?
 And when should we just leave smallgroups to churches?

-How to do small CU with big challenges The vast majority of our campuses don’t have hundreds of students.
+How to do small CU with big challenges (Isabel Quinlan, CUI staffworker) The vast majority of our campuses don’t have hundreds of students.
 So what do we do when we’ve only 5 or 10?
 Go to the CU down the road?
 Not have CU at all?
 We’ll see how some of our smallest CUs have actually seen the most number of people coming to faith, despite the cirucmstances!

-How to reach the nations The nations are here on our doorstep, and God’s already at work amongst them.
+How to reach the nations (Kim Becker and Hollie Tagle, Friends International Staff and Teamleader) The nations are here on our doorstep, and God’s already at work amongst them.
 But what part can we play, regardless of our size of CU?
 Having your heart and your CU captured by an international vision, is a sure way to see a healthy CU, and see unreached peoples coming to know Jesus.

-How to do effective personal evangelism So we’ve apathetic friends.
+How to do effective personal evangelism (Amy Cunningham, CUI Staffworker) So we’ve apathetic friends.
 Some even who are dead against Christianity or maybe are in another religion or way of life.
 Where do we go from here?
 And what about those on campus who don’t have Christian friends?

 Studying Psychology with Dr Brenda O’Connell (NUIM) Theology used to be known as queen of the sciences, but for many years since, philosophy was the key player on campuses.
 Now, with philosophy departments dwindling in many places, psychology is shaping so much of modern–day thinking.
 Dr O’Connell, herself a student through UL CU for many years, guides us in how we can engage as Christians.